jupyter/enhancement-proposals/29-jep-process/README.md

 - **Review Team (RT)**: A group of Jupyter contributors, with expertise in a particular area of the project, that reviews JEPs related to that area.

-- **Final Comment Period (FCP)**: A finite-time, post-approval period for the community to make final comments.
+- **Final Comment Period (FCP)**: A finite-time, pre-approval period for the community to make final comments.

 - JEP Statuses: